sue02/Venn_Count_Matrix/README.md

 # Venn_Count_Matrix
 The venn diagram is generated from the counts matrix.
 The bars represent the number of genes that are present in samples.
-The dots represent which samples those numbers are present.
+The dots represent in which samples those genes are present.

 ### Run from command line
 `python venn_count_matrix.py -h`